pronobis/dockwin/README.md

 - `dockwin-trim-special-buffer-names` - If not nil, asterisks will be trimmed from special buffer names in mode-line.

 - `dockwin-on-kill` - Determines what should be done when a buffer is killed.
-If set to 'close, the window is closed.
-If set to 'deactivate, the window is deactivated.
-If set to nil, nothing happens.
+  This works only for `kill-buffer`.
+The behavior of `quit-window` even with the `'kill` option is determined by `dockwin-on-quit`.
+If set to `'close`, the window is closed.
+If set to `'deactivate`, the window is deactivated.
+If set to `nil`, nothing happens, window is kept active.

-- `dockwin-on-quit` - Determines what should be done when `quit-window' happens.
-If set to 'close, the window is closed.
-If set to 'deactivate, the window is deactivated.
-If set to nil, nothing happens.
+- `dockwin-on-quit` - Determines what should be done when `quit-window` happens.
+  If set to `'close`, the window is closed.
+If set to `'close-bury`, the window is closed and buffer buried.
+If set to `'deactivate`, the window is deactivated.
+If set to `'deactivate-bury`, the window is deactivated and buffer buried.
+If set to `'bury`, the buffer buried and window is kept active.
+  If set to `nil`, nothing happens, window is kept active."

 - `dockwin-mode-line-separator-face` - Face used for separators on DockWin mode-line.